-The fact that there are so many wonderful places to eat, smile, and laugh within the Bluegrass helps our cause considerably.
 The men and women at Badgett Playhouse take a great deal of pride in the shows they produce and the building in which they perform them.
 You can tell in each and every detail that there is a great level of pride and integrity.
 From the musicians, singers and dancers to the uncommonly friendly women at the ticket office, the usher, and concession stand workers… each individual obviously has one goal: To make this particular night one that each guest will remember with a smile on his or her face.

 Like my car driving to Starbucks, they hit their mark every time.